 - Stretching of joints – Slow, gentle stretching will improve flexibility, reduce stiffness and offer relief from pain.
 Yoga is extremely good for managing stiffness.

-If the knee pain is intense with little relief from home remedies, it is good to consult an Ayurvedic physician to assess the right medication for you based on your body constitution, weight, and on whether you have a chronic or acute condition.
+If the knee pain is intense with little relief from home remedies, consult our doctor here to assess the right medication for you based on your body constitution, weight, and on whether you have a chronic or acute condition.